asadullah001644/mark-vault/README.md

 **Why tags are embedded, not a separate collection**

-Tags in LinkVault are personal — your tags belong to you alone.
+Tags in MarkVault are personal — your tags belong to you alone.
 There's no shared tag library, no tag following, no admin curation.
 Embedding tags as a string array inside the bookmark document means zero extra queries when fetching bookmarks.
 A `$set` aggregation update handles renaming across documents in one query.

 **Why soft delete over hard delete**